-Since locally grown asparagus will only be in season for another few weeks, I’ve been snatching up boatloads and preparing them every which way imaginable; seared with garlic butter and served over grilled fish, baked into savory cheese frittatas, and sautéed with thick cuts of bacon set under poached eggs and hollandaise sauce.
-One of my favorite dishes this time of year though is Truffled Cream of Asparagus Soup, which is decadent enough to keep Bostonians warm until June, yet light enough that Texans will enjoy it despite the heat.
+Since locally grown asparagus will only be in season for another few weeks, I’ve been snatching up boatloads of the stuff and preparing it every which way imaginable: seared with garlic butter and served over grilled fish, baked into savory cheese frittatas, and sautéed with thick cuts of bacon set under poached eggs and hollandaise sauce.
+One of my favorite dishes this time of year, though, is Truffled Cream of Asparagus Soup, which is decadent enough to keep Bostonians warm until June, yet light enough that Texans can enjoy it despite the heat.
 Whether you serve this soup pipping hot with a couple slices of Parmesan Toast, or chilled with a crisp glass of Chardonnay, it’s sure to satisfy your every spring craving.

 Truffled Cream of Asparagus Soup with Parmesan Toast